dasch-swiss/dsp-tools/docs/file-formats/json-project/ontologies.md

 `"object": "IntValue"`

 Represents an integer value.
-See the [xmlupload documentation] (../xml-data-file.md#the-integer-prop-element) for more information.
+See the [xmlupload documentation](../xml-data-file.md#the-integer-prop-element) for more information.

 *gui_elements / gui_attributes*: